 A team player with good verbal and written communication skills who has a flexible attitude, self-motivated work ethic and eagerness to learn.

-Physically active and able to lift at least 30 pounds with stooping and bending, occasionally across uneven terrain.
+Physically active and able to lift at least 30 pounds with stooping and bending, occasionally on uneven terrain.

-Ability to communicate and present virtually and in-person to various stakeholders and the public.
+Ability to communicate clearly and present virtually and in-person to various stakeholders and the public.

-Able to work in all weather conditions conducive to Wisconsin and willingness to be flexible for night and weekend service opportunities.
+Able to work in all weather conditions conducive to Wisconsin.

+Willingness to be flexible for occasional night, weekend and holiday service opportunities.

-Ability to critically think and engage in self-guided research.
+Ability to think critically, problem solve and engage in self-guided research.

-Willing to interact inter-generationally and inter-culturally in a respectful manner.
+Willingness to interact inter-generationally and inter-culturally in a respectful manner.

-Ability to take direction and accept constructive criticism with a strong sense of responsibility and follow–through.
+Ability to accept direction and constructive criticism with a strong sense of responsibility and follow–through.

 Ability to prioritize and handle multiple tasks with attention to detail and strong organizational skills.

-Education and/or experience in formal and informal instructional efforts, sustainability, recreational, or organizational management practices, community resilience planning and research, and environmental studies is a plus.
+Education and/or experience in formal and informal teaching efforts, sustainability, environmental studies, research, outdoor recreation, program management, and/or community resilience planning is a plus.

-Proficient in technology such as G-Suite and Microsoft Office.
+Proficient in technology such as Google Workspace and Microsoft Office.

 Ability to perform the position's essential duties with reasonable accommodation.